 There must be a way to ensure that the user selects a strong password.

-Azure AD Password Protection detects and blocks weak passwords by utilizing Microsoft’s global banned password list.
+Entra ID Password Protection detects and blocks weak passwords by utilizing Microsoft’s global banned password list.
 The list is based on an analysis of the billions of passwords that are used for logging in to Microsoft services and the resulting telemetry data of common/weak passwords.
 Additionally, admins can add customized words to the banned list for your organization.
 These custom lists often contain common items such as:

 - Company name, Company Acronym, Branding, or Product names

 The custom list is combined with the global banned list, and when a user selects a password, it is validated against these lists, enforcing a stronger password selection.

 Entra ID Password Protection is a supplement to your existing on-premises Entra ID Domain Services password policies, not a replacement.
 It's important to note that despite the fact that Microsoft branded this with “Azure,” you can implement these features and integrate them with your on-premises environment.
 Users won’t feel the enforcement of the new policy until their password change cycle.
 With user education and a password manager, end users will be on their way to creating strong passwords that would make any IT professional proud.
 To set up, the proxy service and agents are installed within the on-premises environment with an agent on each Domain Controller (DC).